Deleting posts automatically in Mastodon after a certain time period

 1. Click on the ⚙️ cog gear icon

-Pinning columns on the Advanced Web Interface
+2. UN-tick the box marked Enable Advanced Web Interface

 When you first use it, the advanced web interface only contains four columns with one of these columns dedicated to whatever you last selected.
 Every time you select something, it replaces the contents of this fourth column.

-• To pin a column, click on the slider icon in the top right corner of the column and select Pin.
+• To pin a column, click on the slider icon in the top right corner of the column and select Pin

 • To unpin a column, click the slider same slider icon and select Unpin